jacderida/devbox/README.md

 * A whole bunch of packages installed (see the packages role; if I listed them here I'd need to keep 2 lists up-to-date)
 * My [dotfiles](https://github.com/jacderida/dotfiles) repository bootstrapped with all files symlinked to the correct place
 * All fonts from the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) repository downloaded and installed (there are a couple of GB of them so this takes a long time)
-* Vim setup with all plugins installed and YouCompleteMe enabled
+* Vim 8 compiled from source with YouCompleteMe and other plugins installed
 * Chrome installed

 If the run was successful, it should all be ready to use.
+Vim 8 still isn't available in most package managers at the moment, and the official way I found to install it on Debian was using [this method](https://www.tecmint.com/vim-8-0-install-in-ubuntu-linux-systems/), to build it from source.
+Other than the prerequisite packages, this solution should work across any distribution.